Zmmyslony/vector_slicer/README.md

 be modified in the **vector_slicer_config.h.in** file.

 ### Output
-The program saves the patterns in the **output** directory, where it saves the optimised config, the filled matrix and the paths.
-The resulting files will be named based on the name of the input directory.
+The program saves the patterns in the **output** directory, with the outputs of each type in their subdirectory with names corresponding to the names of the patterns used.

+The main output file is the **paths** file which contains the slicing information.
+The format is as follows:
+* Layer information is contained between "# Start of pattern" and "# End of pattern".
+Each layer corresponds to single seed.
+* Each line within a layer contains information about single continuous path, where the values are flattened pixel-based coordinates, i.e. x1, y1, x2, y2, etc.

+Remaining files:
+* **best_config** - config and seeds used for the generation of paths.
-The filled matrix shows how many times was each pixel filled which is a fast test for the quality.
+* **filled_matrices** - contains information about how many times was each pixel fixed for the first (best) seed.

-The paths file contains the main output of the program.
-The header contains some relevant information as to how it was sliced, and then the between "# Start of pattern" and "# End of pattern" is the sequence of paths corresponding to a single layer.
-Each line corresponds to a single line, where the x and y coordinates of subsequent points alternate (that is: x1,y1,x2,y2,x3,y3, etc.).
-Each of the patterns corresponds to a fully sliced pattern which uses different seeds so that in the case of multi-layer prints there is some variability between layers to avoid systematic errors.

-The simplest way of translating the output file into .gcode is to use an associated program Vector Slicer GCode generator (https://github.com/Zmmyslony/Vector_Slicer_GCode).
-It was designed to be used with the Hyrel printer (System 30M) for DIW writing and the gcode headers and footers are Hyrel-specific, but the body of the gcode is rather universal.

-The best configuration file is saved for future use so it can be used for recalculation.
+* **logs** - Bayesopt logs used for debugging.
+* **optimisation_save** - Bayesopt optimisation progress for re-optimisation or optimisation monitoring.

 ## Funding